271-257 thousand years ago

 One implication: Bushman groups like the !Kung have often been presented as models for our Pleistocene hunting and gathering ancestors.
 Yet the most recent findings imply that there has been substantial interaction, including gene flow, between Bushmen and non-hunter-gatherers for some time.

-A relevant result from twentieth century anthropology: when Nancy Howell did her classic work on the demography of the Dobe !Kung Bushmen, she found that, when you look at female genealogies, the Dobe !Kung look like a growing population, but when you look at male genealogies, they look like a shrinking population.
+A relevant result from twentieth century anthropology: when Nancy Howell did her classic work on the demography of the Dobe !Kung Bushmen, she found that, when you look at female reproductive histories, the Dobe !Kung look like a growing population, but when you look at male reproductive histories, they look like a shrinking population.
 There’s no contradiction here: the women, but not the men, in the population were sometimes having children by outsiders, neighboring pastoralists.
 The pastoralists in question were Bantu, having arrived in the last few centuries, but the latest genetic data imply that something similar was going long before the Bantu showed up.
 Since it’s not clear what effect this subaltern sexual status might have had on Bushman social organization, the social life of historic Bushmen may not be a good model for hunter-gatherer life before agriculture.

 Here’s the article on Ballito Bay Boy.